All Episodes

 Well, obviously, yeah, right, right.

-Everybody saw the guy on the roof.
+Everybody saw the guy on the roof, yeah.

-So it's like people saw him on the roof.
+So, it's like people saw him on the roof.

 That's what I'm saying.